ga4gh/refget/docs/seqcol.md

 The refget sequences protocol digests sequence strings without JSON-canonicalization.
 For more details, see [*Footnote F2*](#f2-rfc-8785-does-not-apply-to-refget-sequences).

+!!! warning "Exception for passthru attributes"

+    This per-attribute digesting procedure (Steps 2 and 3) is applied by default to all attributes of a sequence collection, *except for attributes qualified in the schema as passthru*; these attributes are NOT digested in this way, but "passed through" unchanged to the JSON structure described in Step 3.
+    For more information about passthru attributes, see [Section 4](#4-extending-the-schema-schema-attribute-qualifiers).

 #### Step 3: Digest each canonicalized attribute value using the GA4GH digest algorithm.

 Apply the GA4GH digest algorithm to each attribute value.